samer-gju/VehicleTravelTime/README.md

+This dataset is shared under CC BY-NC-ND 4.0
-This dataset was collected and used by the author in his study published at https://doi.org/10.1038/s41598-024-61379-7
+This dataset was collected by the author and reported in his article https://doi.org/10.1038/s41598-024-61379-7